juliovmlo/master_thesis/readme.md

 # Explanation of this branch

 I made this branch to exclusively contain the framework that I made for my master thesis project, which is contained in `framework_v02/`.
 It is important to note that I did not end up using it to get the results for the project, as I ran into other problems.
-Instead I used a script template that I would modify by hand, an example is of it would be `coupled_model_v04_ang_50_U6.py`.
+Instead I used a script template that I would modify by hand, an example of it would be `coupled_model_v04_ang_50_U6.py`.

 The framework description is explained in chapter 2.4 of the project, although I did not go into much detail.
 I would add that the inner workings of the coupling framework are in `framework_v02/coupling_framework/` and the specific implementations of the solvers using the framework are done in `framework_v02/solver_wrappers/`.
 The final user experience of the framework is in the `framework_v02/main.py` file.

 Again, this code does not run for various reasons.
 On my machine at the moment it is not running due to problems with directory names.
-But I hope it can help you as a template for something that can work.
+But you can always look at the script with the whole implementation that does actually work, to compare results and execution.

+If you want to look at my results, go to the main branch.
+It is a bit caotic non the less.

 ## Sumary of elements